 The benefits of a credit card can be grouped as follows:

-- A credit card is an integral part of banks major services these days.
+- A credit card is an integral part of banks’ primary services these days.
 The credit card provides the following advantages to the bank.
-The system provides an opportunity for the bank to attract new potential customers.
+The system offers an opportunity for the bank to attract new potential customers.

-- To get new customers the bank has to employee special trained staff.
-This gives the bank an opportunity to find the latent talent from among existing staff that would have been otherwise wasted.
+- To get new customers, the central bank has to employee special trained staff.
+This allows the bank to find the latent talent from among existing staff that would have been otherwise wasted.

-- The most important function of a credit card, however, is simply to yield a direct profit for the bank.
-There is a scope and a potential for better profitability out of income/ commission earned from the traders turn over.
+- The essential function of a credit card, however, is to yield a direct profit for the bank.
+There is a scope, and a potential for better profitability out of income/ commission earned from the trader’s turn over.

 - This also provides additional customer services to existing clients.
 It enhances customer satisfaction.